About the Montague Soapbox Race

 Carts driven by Adult Racers need to be fairly robust seeing as how the cart must be able to support their heavier weight due to the bump of the starting ramp at the top (22.5 degree slope) and the at higher speeds after the left turn without collapsing or steering them into the hay bales.
 Younger drivers will have it easier, though there will still be an element of skill required.

 Everyone is encouraged to visit the hill prior to the race to check it out, and perhaps ride down the hill on a bicycle.
 There will be NO practice date, as the insurance and extra set-up will be proihibitive.
 Racers may use their own descretion as to whether they want to put their carts through any trial runs on hills near their homes.
-Soapbox carts, while technically "street legal" and in the same class as a bicycle, can be a danger to motor vehicles due to poor visibility.
+Soapbox carts, while technically "street legal" and in the same class as a bicycle, can be a danger to motor vehicles due to poor visibility and cart construction.
 If you do intend to test your vehicle, you should have at least two spotters to watch for other vehicles.
-Neither the Montague Soapbox Race committee nor parent organization MCCI endorse the idea of organized trial runs.
+Neither the Montague Soapbox Race committee nor parent organization Montague Parks and Recreation endorse the idea of organized trial runs.